Facilitating National Mobility of the Legal Profession

 National Mobility Agreement

-The National Mobility Agreement is the blueprint for the mobility regime.
-The current agreement facilitates temporary and permanent mobility of lawyers between all common law provinces in Canada.
-Under the agreement lawyers in the common law provinces may practise for up to 100 days a year in any other common law province and can transfer between jurisdictions with ease.
+The National Mobility Agreement allows lawyers to transfer with ease between all common law provinces in Canada.
+Under the agreement, lawyers in common law provinces also enjoy temporary mobility rights and are permitted to practise for up to 100 days a year in other common law provinces.

 When fully implemented the National Mobility Agreement 2013 will extend mobility rights to lawyers seeking to transfer to and from Quebec.
 This amended agreement is currently in force in New Brunswick, Ontario, Manitoba, Saskatchewan and British Columbia giving Canadian trained lawyers licensed in Quebec the right to transfer to those jurisdictions.
 When approved by the government of Quebec, lawyers from Canadian common law jurisdictions will be able to transfer to Quebec with ease.

 Territorial Mobility Agreement